 Pros

-- Stable and Predictable Returns: D-Mart’s business model offers consistent rental income or revenue stability, making it less volatile compared to other retail franchise formats.
+• Stable and Predictable Returns: D-Mart’s business model delivers consistent rental income and stable revenue, making it less volatile than other retail franchise formats.

-- Long-Term Association: D-Mart typically enters long-term agreements, providing security, assured cash flow, and sustainable returns over extended periods.
+• Long-Term Association: D-Mart typically enters long-term agreements, providing security, assured cash flow, and sustainable returns.

-- Mass Market Appeal: Affordable pricing attracts a wide customer base, ensuring high volumes and consistent daily footfall across locations.
+• Mass Market Appeal: Affordable pricing attracts a wide customer base, driving high volume and consistent daily foot traffic across locations.

 Cons